GraysonSpidle/GraysonSpidle/README.md

 - Python
 - Javascript (NodeJS)

+I also am familiar with Regex and increasing my familiarity with Linux.

 I believe that I will never learn everything there is to know about any of the topics/languages mentioned.

-I still have much to learn!
+I still have much to learn and I am always looking to improve.

 If you wish to contact me, use my email address displayed on my profile.